Is it possible to walk with a child with a cold

 • decreased appetite.

-All these signs indicate ARVI, which occurs inacute phase.
-In this state, the child is contraindicated in walking and recommended bed rest.
-With proper treatment and absence of complications, the disease completely passes for 5-6 days.
-If the acute period is over, but the cough and runny nose remain, walking with the baby can already be resumed.
-Another reason why you should not walk with your baby is allergic rhinitis.
-In the flowering period of some plants, children develop an allergic reaction to their pollen.
-After walking, the runny nose will become aggravated, and the baby will often sneeze.
-If you do not want to give up fresh air - put a cotton-bandage on your child.
-When a child has a cold, you can walk outside, if there is no weakness and symptoms of ARVI.
-Do not limit it to walking, because only in the fresh air baby can cough well and quickly get rid of stuffiness and dryness in the nose.
+All these signs indicate an acute respiratory viral infectionin the acute phase.
+In this condition, the child is contraindicated to walks and is recommended bed rest.
+With proper treatment and no complications, the disease completely goes away on the 5-6th day.
+If the acute period is over, but the cough and runny nose remain, you can resume walking with the baby.
+Another reason why you should not walk with your child is allergic rhinitis.
+During the flowering period of some plants, children develop an allergic reaction to their pollen.
+After walks, the runny nose will worsen, and the baby will begin to sneeze frequently.
+If you do not want to give up fresh air - put a cotton-gauze bandage on your child.
+If your child has a runny nose, you can walk outside if there is no weakness and symptoms of acute respiratory viral infection.
+You do not need to limit him in walks, because only in the fresh air will the baby be able to cough well and quickly get rid of congestion and dryness in the nose.
+Read also: g

 Comments